 Before cleaning, make sure the juicer is turned off and the power cord is unplugged.
 Next, remove all the removable parts, including the lid with the food chute.
 Use the cleaning brush to scrub the moving parts while rinsing them in the kitchen sink.

 After that, you should put the removable plastic parts in the dishwasher.
 Many centrifugal juicers have plastic parts that can be washed on the top shelf of the dishwasher.

 What you can and can’t juice with it

 Thanks to their high-rev motors, centrifugal juicers are particularly great at harder ingredients, such as pineapples, carrots, beetroots, and apples.
-However, at slower speeds, centrifugal juicers can also work with softer ingredients such as melons, cantaloupes, and tomatoes.
+However, centrifugal juicers can also work with softer ingredients such as melons, cantaloupes, and tomatoes at slower speeds.

-While not as efficient as masticating juicers, centrifugal juicers can also work with leafy greens at lower rpms.
-However, you can’t use your centrifugal juicer for baby food, butter, fruit sorbets, sauces, and pates – things which masticating juicers can handle.
+While not as efficient as masticating juicers, centrifugal juicers can also work with leafy greens at lower rpm.
+However, you can’t use your centrifugal juicer for baby food, butter, fruit sorbets, sauces, and pates – things that masticating juicers can handle.